ReactPoland/React-Convention-Book/006_Falcor_client_and_backend_setup.md

 OK, so we have imported our falcor-router and routes.js - now we need to use them, so modify this old code:
 ```
-// THIS IS OLD CODE
+// THIS IS OLD CODE, remove it and replace with new
 app.use('/model.json', falcorExpress.dataSourceRoute(function(req, res) {
     return model.asDataSource();
 }));